Computations in equivariant Gromov-Witten theory of GKM spaces: Applications and examples

 To calculate the rational coefficients of these terms for the first few $n$, we use \pkg.
 The precise code leading to the numbers in \eqref{eqn:twisted_F3_p_times_p} is available in the online documentation (see Section~\ref{sec:tool}). \end{proof} \begin{rem} We have not identified a closed form for the sequence

 occurring as coefficients in \eqref{eqn:twisted_F3_p_times_p}.
+More terms may be found in \cite[A388298]{oeis}.
 However, integrality of the terms is explained as follows.
 First, $X$ is \emph{semipositive} in the sense of \cite[Definition~6.4.1]{McDuff_Salamon_2012} because $\dim_{\mathbb{R}}(X)= 6$.
-Thus, the construction of Gromov--Witten invariants for semipositive symplectic manifolds applies, which yields integer invariants in genus zero \cite[Theorem~7.1.1,~\S7.5]{McDuff_Salamon_2012}.
+Thus, the construction of Gromov--Witten invariants for semipositive symplectic manifolds applies, which yields integer invariants for the curve classes at hand \cite[Theorem~7.1.1,~\S7.5]{McDuff_Salamon_2012}.
 Second, this construction agrees with the definition via global Kuranishi charts by \cite[Theorem~6.4]{Hirschi_2023}.
 Finally, the global Kuranishi chart invariants are precisely what the localization formula computes by Theorem~\ref{thm:Hirschi}.
 Hence, the sequence consists of integers. \end{rem}